 We organise our sessions so that the children can choose from a range of activities and, in doing so, increase their ability to select and work through a task to its completion.
 The children are also helped and encouraged to take part in adult-led small and large group activities, which introduce them to new experiences and help them to gain new skills, as well as helping them to learn to work with others.

 On a daily basis every effort is made to include a varied range of inspirational activities which are imaginatively set out to appeal to all ages and stages of development.
+We offer ‘Free Flow’ play.
+The children can access the out door area at any time they wish, no matter what the weather.

 The main hall is divided into ‘areas’ of play, including role-play, construction, book corner, maths and graphics workshops, small world, computer, creative and messy play areas.
 We also have the advantage of a small hall for small group and quiet activities.
 Outdoor activities contribute to children’s health, their physical development and their knowledge of the world around them.